-Mohammad Ehtesham Ghulam Rasool Shaikh, who was convicted of handling and transporting arms and being an active part of the 1993 blasts conspiracy and served a 10-year jail term, is now wanted for kidnapping, assaulting and attempting to murder four people for ransom
+Mohammad Ehtesham Ghulam Rasool Shaikh, who was convicted of being an active part of the 1993 blasts conspiracy, is now wanted for kidnapping, assaulting and attempting to murder four people

 1993 bomb blasts convict Mohammad Ehtesham Gulam Rasool Shaikh aka Ballu, who served a 10-year term for his role in the explosions, which killed 257 people, is on the wanted list of the police again.
 He has been booked, along with 15 other people, for kidnapping, assaulting and attempting to murder four men.